Negotiated Consensus

 Random Variations in Negotiated Consensus:

 Note any rigid forcing-function to break an NC deadlock, such as an instant runoff or preference vote instead of a two-person runoff, will be gamed by candidates in their favor.
-For example, if you knew you would win an instant runoff you have no incentive to negotiate vote transfers in good faith.
+For example, if you knew you would win a runoff you have no incentive to negotiate vote transfers in good faith.

 Sortition is hard to game, and is rough justice.
 But I fear injecting intentional randomness into an election will be a hard sell, no matter how efficacious.
 So NC defaults to a top-two runoff election.